| |

 Making Retirement Dinner Speeches

-Humor is a valuable tool in speech making.
-Good humor relaxes an audience and makes it feel more comfortable with you as the speaker.
+comfortable with you as the speaker.
 What's more, humor can bring attention to the point you are making.
-A good way to implement humor in retirement dinner speeches is to use humorous quotes about retirement.
+A good

-Quotations about retirement can add a lot of humor and body to retirement speeches.
-Go to the home page on this website and you will find hundreds of quotations ideal for retirement speeches to help make them more humorous and spicy for your audience.
+home page on this website and you will find hundreds of quotations ideal for retirement speeches to help make

 A Letter about The World's Best Retirement Book

-Approximately 5 years ago I received your book The Joy of Not Working as a retirement gift and thoroughly enjoyed it.
-Last year I read it a second time highlighting many of the particularly interesting points and I am about to read it again as I have just completed 30 years.
+particularly interesting points and I am about to read it again as I have just completed 30 years.

-Recently I attended a Planning for Retirement Course for Federal Government Employees and while your book was not mentionned, during our breaks, I encouraged a few to read it .
-This week I learned of your new book How to Retire Happy, Wild, and Free and had a friend buy it in Edmonton. (it was sold out in Chapters Red Deer)
+Employees and while your book was not mentioned, during our breaks, I encouraged a few to read it .
+This week I

 Just wanted clarification on your prices for Bulk orders which are